‘Red Dead Redemption 2’ Breaking Silence This Wednesday With New Trailer

 What Is Known

-Here is what else is known about the title so far aside from the fact Red Dead Redemption 2 has an October 26 release date for the PS4 and Xbox One and no apparent release date for the PC,
+Here is what else is known about the title so far aside from the fact Red Dead Redemption 2 has an October 26 release date for the PS4 and Xbox One and no apparent release date for the PC.

-The main character is named Arthur Morgan and is a member of the Van der Linde game, which makes Red Dead Redemption 2 a prequel.
+The main character is named Arthur Morgan and is a member of the Van der Linde gang, which makes Red Dead Redemption 2 a prequel.
 They are attempting to “rob, fight and steal their way across the vast and rugged heart of America in order to survive.”

 The Red Dead Redemption 2 campaign appears to be largely single-player focused so far based on previous trailers.
 Rockstar implies that players will either have additional characters that serve as partners or possibly that can be controlled similarly to Grand Theft Auto V.